april-knights/Government/Legislation/Election Movement Act.md

+[Bill number: 8-202]: #
+[Author: Grandmaster LadyVulcan]: #
+[Proposed Date: 2/22/2024]: #
+[Passed Date: 3/9/2024]: #

 # Election Movement Act
 This bill proposes moving the April Knights Grandmaster election to late January.
-The law document executing this change can be found here.
+The law document executing this change can be found [here](https://docs.google.com/document/u/1/d/1GspJQGnniI6oT_FuQLkvgNnPxesd0TqTuwih0FDo7Z4/edit).
 The purpose of this document is to highlight the reasons why such a move would be beneficial for the Knights.
 If this bill passes, the law linked will be put into effect.

 ### Section I - Overview of reasons
 1. Healthier for the candidates
     1. It is easier for a candidate to commit to an event 4 months later than one 12 months later.
 We would have more people willing to run for Grandmaster, and those who are running could speak confidently to their availability.
     1. It is less likely that the Grandmaster would have to step down due to unforeseen circumstances happening in that year.
 The Line of Succession law handles this, but has not been updated to reflect the most recent Upper Council changes.